McPo/belfast-glider-api-server/README.md

 /list
 ```

-Returns a list of G1 and G2 Glider stops, including their id, name, latitude and longitude.
+Returns a list of G1 and G2 Glider stops, including their id, name, x and y.

 ```
 /stop/:id?[limit=1]